Stone Fruit Parfait

 Nature does most of the work for you.

 This time of the year you should have no problem at all finding really wonderful fruit that’s perfectly ripe.
 That fruit, plus some tangy yogurt and a few other simple ingredients and you can have a really wonderful breakfast.

-I would have no issue serving this beautiful and tall parfait to guests for a weekend brunch.
+I would have no issue serving this beautiful and tall Stone Fruit Parfait to guests for a weekend brunch.